Major Social and Economic Indicators (2021)

 Economic and Trade Relations Between Macao and Hong Kong

-- In 2017, the total value of trade between Hong Kong and Macao reached HK$50 billion.
+- In 2021, the total value of trade between Hong Kong and Macao reached HK$73.05 billion.

-- On trade in services, Macao ranked 15th among Hong Kong's trading partners in 2016.
-Bilateral trade in services amounted to about HK$14.5 billion in 2016.
+- On trade in services, Macao ranked 14th among Hong Kong's trading partners in 2019.
+Bilateral trade in services amounted to about HK$16.4 billion in 2019.

-- On investment, Macao was the 15th largest source of foreign direct investment (FDI) into Hong Kong and 11th largest recipient of FDI from Hong Kong at the end of 2016.
+- On investment, Macao was the 16th largest source of foreign direct investment (FDI) into Hong Kong and 13th largest recipient of FDI from Hong Kong in 2020.

 - The Hong Kong Special Administrative Region and Macao Special Administrative Region Closer Economic Partnership Arrangement (HK-Macao CEPA) was signed on 27 October 2017.
 The HK-Macao CEPA covers, amongst others, trade in goods, trade in services, investment, intellectual property, and economic and technical cooperation.
 The commitments go beyond those undertaken by Hong Kong and Macao under the World Trade Organisation, providing enhanced legal certainty to market access or treatment to one another.
 The HK-Macao CEPA entered into force on the date of signature and the liberalisation of trade in goods and services provided for therein has been implemented on 1 January 2018.